aparreno/DevelopingDataProductsPitch/index.md

 ## [5] "Upper secondary and post-secondary non-tertiary education (levels 3 and 4)"
 ```

-While gender is divided in:
+While gender is divided in the following levels:

 ```r